Still On The RoaD

 Bob Dylan

 Oh yeah.
 I learned, forgot quite a few I guess.
-An once I forgot 'em I usually heard the name of them.
-I looked 'em up in some book and learned 'em again.
+An once I forgot 'em I usually have the name of them.
+I looked 'em up in some book and learn 'em again.

 Oscar Brand